 Huna Totem Corp’s proposed development at the Subport (formerly owned by Norwegian Cruise Lines) is currently under review by CBJ and by state and federal agencies.
 The Long Range Waterfront Plan amendment was approved on March 14, 2022.
 The next step is Planning Commission review of a Conditional Use Permit (CUP) application.
 If a CUP is approved, CBJ will enter into negotiations on a tidelands lease.
 The terms of the lease would be evaluated by the Assembly and put to a vote.

 (monitored by Travel Juneau):

 (links will be activated as documents become available)

 Tourism Best Management Practices 2022

 The Tourism Best Management Practices program is intended to minimize the impacts of tourism in a manner that addresses both residents’ and industry concerns.
 By actively participating in this voluntary program, operators demonstrate their commitment to address important community concerns.

-Residents can help operators monitor the success of this program by providing feedback to the Juneau Convention and Visitor’s Bureau.
+Residents can help operators monitor the success of this program by providing feedback to Travel Juneau.
 You can contact the Tourism Hotline by sending an email to: firstname.lastname@example.org.
 This is the best method to ensure your concern is viewed and responded to in a timely manner.
 You may also register your concerns by calling the hotline at 907-586-6774 after April 30th.

 If you need immediate assistance from a tourism operator, please call the tourism operator directly.
 (The list of operators will be published as soon as it is available.)